cocotb/cocotb/docs/source/coroutines.rst

 Determining Which Task Finishes First
 -------------------------------------

-:class:`~cocotb.triggers.First` can be used to determine which of multiple Tasks :meth:`~cocotb.task.Task.complete` first using the following idiom.
+:class:`~cocotb.triggers.First` can be used to determine which of multiple Tasks :meth:`complete <~cocotb.task.Task.complete>` first using the following idiom.

 .. code-block:: python3